jeremylindsayni/AzureDevOpsCustomObjects/README.md

 # Azure DevOps Custom Objects
 Experimental package to assist with creation of work items in Azure DevOps boards using .NET.

+This project targets the .NET Framework, not .NET Standard.

 ## Install the package from NuGet:

 Install-Package AzureDevOpsBoardsCustomWorkItemObjects -pre